 Members of the Council have direct control over the authority's financial and operating policies.
-During 2015/16, housing benefit to the value of £3k was paid to one member in their capacity as private landlord.
-One member was in receipt of direct payment in respect of invoices issued for services provided to the Council totalling less than £1k.
-One member is on the Trust Board of Citizens

-Advice Bureau, one member is the Treasurer at Barrow & District Disability Association and one member is a trustee of Women's Community Matters.
-Barrow Borough Council awarded grants of £99K to Citizens Advice Bureau, £15k to Barrow & District Disability Association and £41k to Women's Community Matters.
+During 2016/17, housing benefit to the value of £178 was paid to one member in their capacity as private landlord.
+One member is on the Trust Board of Citizens Advice Bureau, one member is the Treasurer and one member a member at Barrow & District Disability Association and one member is a trustee and one member the chair of Women's Community Matters.
+Barrow Borough Council awarded grants of £99K to Citizens Advice Bureau, £15k to Barrow & District Disability Association and £12k to Women's Community Matters.
 The members were not involved in the decisions that led to the grants being awarded.

-The total of members' allowances paid in 2015/16 is shown in Note 33.
-There are no balances outstanding at the 31 March 2016.
+The total of members' allowances paid in 2016/17 is shown in Note 33.
+There are no balances outstanding at the 31 March 2017.
 Details of the entities that members are involved with are recorded in the Register of Members Interests which can be found on the Councils website listed under each member.